LiskArchive/lisk-explorer/README.md

 The following command will remove all containers defined by the `docker-compose.yml`.

 ```
-docker-compose down
+docker-compose down --volumes
 ```

+The parameter `--volumes` will remove all associated volumes that would not be useful anyway - next instances after `docker-compose up` create new volumes so the data will not be reused.

-The example above will stop whole application gracefully but it leaves volumes and images in your repository.
-It is useful especially if you plan to run the solution again.
+The example above will stop whole application gracefully but it leaves images in your repository.
+It is useful only if you plan to run the solution again.
 Otherwise you may want to clean up after these containers.
-You can use additional params for this purpose: `--volumes` to remove all associated volumes and `--rmi local` to remove untagged images.
+You can use additional param for this purpose: `--rmi local` to remove untagged images.
 In case you want to remove all images related to this application add `--rmi all` to the `docker-compose` command.

 #### Building other version than latest